 Smaller Carbon Footprint:

 From the farm to your fridge, the milk-making process produces a large number of greenhouse gasses.
 Cows themselves produce a large amount of methane, and the pasteurization process requires burning a fuel source to heat the milk.
-Raw milk produces a smaller amount of greenhouse gas emissions because you do not need to heat the milk.
+Due to the non-heat requirement, raw milk produces a smaller amount of greenhouse gas emissions.

 Live Bacteria: